Intuitive Machines, Inc. research snapshot

 investment Certainty

-Low to Medium.
-The stock offers high optionality on the lunar economy and space infrastructure theme, but the pre-profit state, high cash burn, customer concentration, and extreme volatility (beta of 2-3) mean it is not suitable for conservative portfolios.
-Certainty improves only with demonstrated operating leverage and a clear path to GAAP profitability.
+Low.
+The stock offers high optionality on the lunar economy and space infrastructure theme, but the pre-profit state, negative cash flow, negative common equity, a 59% year-over-year share increase, and extreme volatility mean it is not suitable for conservative portfolios.
+Certainty improves only with sustained positive Adjusted EBITDA, GAAP profitability, and a visible end to dilution.

 Quick verdict table